mikacheng/CS50/README.md

 # CS50
-CS50 Web Programming with python and javascript
+CS50 Web Programming with python and javascript!